 The two C implementations use OpenMPI for message passing and OpenMP for shared memory parallelism.
 The LRT-FJ follows the conventional MPI plus #pragma omp parallel regions.
-LRT-BSP, on the other hand, starts an OpenMP parallel region after MPI\INIT and continues to follow the models illustrated in Fig. 1.
+LRT-BSP, on the other hand, starts an OpenMP parallel region after MPI_INIT and continues to follow the models illustrated in Fig. 1.
 Intermediate thread synchronization is done through atomic built-ins of GNU Compiler Collection (GCC).
+The source code for LRT-FJ and LRT-BSP is available in [14] under branches master and lrt respectively.

-The Java implementations use OpenMPI's Java binding [11], [12] and Habanero-Java [6] thread library, which provides similar parallel constructs to OpenMP.
+The Java implementations use OpenMPI's Java binding [15], [16] and Habanero-Java [11] thread library, which provides similar parallel constructs to OpenMP.
 In LRT-BSP, intermediate thread synchronization uses Java atomic support, which is more efficient than other lock mechanisms in Java.
+The source code for LRT-FJ and LRT-BSP is available in [17] under branches master and lrt-debug respectively.